sylefeb/Silice/projects/kbfcrabe/README.md

 uint1 displ_en         <:: pix_sending[0,1] ? pix_send_ready
                                             : cpu.on_screen;
 ```
-What is says is that if we are sending a RGB pixel
+What this says is that if we are sending a RGB pixel
 (because the CPU called `rgb(.)`) then enable is tracking `pix_send_ready`,
 otherwise we take orders directly from the CPU, tracking when `screen` is
 written with `cpu.on_screen`.

-Final important details, when is the SPI driver actually outputting to the FPGA
+But when is the SPI driver actually outputting to the FPGA
 pins?
 This is done here:
 ```c
   G.oenable = 14b11111111111111;